James Kadonaga

 James T. Kadonaga is an American biologist, currently the Amylin Endowed Chair in Lifesciences at University of California, San Diego.

 Education

-Kadonga has a bachelor's degree in chemistry from MIT, where he received the Alpha Chi Sigma Prize and the American Institute of Chemists Certificate.
-His graduate studies was at Harvard University under Jeremy R. Knowles.
+Kadonga has a bachelor's degree in chemistry in 1980 from MIT, where he received the Alpha Chi Sigma Prize and the American Institute of Chemists Certificate.
+His then completed his A.M. and Ph.D. degrees in chemistry at Harvard University (1982, 1984) under Jeremy R. Knowles.
 He was a DuPont Fellow.